 When your implant post is securely bonded to your jaw, you have an appointment to create the space for the abutment to join the implant.
 After your gum tissue goes through that healing process, your return to Dr. Pandich’s office to be fitted for your crown.

 Finally, when your crown is ready, Dr. Pandich attaches it to the rest of your implant and checks the way your teeth come together when you close your mouth before polishing the crown until it shines like a natural tooth.

 Are dental implants a good fit for every patient?

 During the initial consultation, Dr. Pandich evaluates your dental health to determine if implants are a good option.
 You must have a sufficient amount of bone to anchor the implant.
 If there is not enough bone, then Dr. Pandich discusses options including bone grafting or bone distraction.
-For a small number of patients, bridgework or dentures are a better solution than dental implants.
+For a small number of patients, bridgework or dentures are a better solution.

 What are the benefits of dental implants?